 Cons

-• Questions from customers about the efficiency of technicians or the accuracy of billing hours.
+- Questions from customers about technician efficiency or the accuracy of billing hours

 Plumbing Flat Rate Pricing Model